JRomainG/Watermarker/README.md

 ```

 You will then be able to open the `Watermarker.xcodeproj` project.
 Swift's package manager should automatically download [swift-collections.git](https://github.com/apple/swift-collections.git).
 Don't forget to change the team and signing certificate before building.

+## TODO

+* Allow setting an offset for the watermark
+* Allow tilling the watermark
+* Allow creating "profiles" to save watermark options

 ## Contributing